IronCoreLabs/scala-style-guide/README.md

 ## <a name='java'>Java Interoperability</a>

 This section covers guidelines for building Java compatible APIs.
 These do not apply if the component you are building does not require interoperability with Java.
-It is mostly drawn from our experience in developing the Java APIs for Spark.
+It is mostly drawn from DataBrick's experience in developing the Java APIs for Spark.

 ### <a name='java-missing-features'>Java Features Missing from Scala</a>